 Aurora and Leo’s section to The Rose Adagio is wonderful.
-The music swells to such stunning crescendos and is so very associated with the classical Sleeping Beauty that Bourne could not possibly have left it out but attempting to replicate the balletic approach to this part of the score would never have worked either.
-His use of the music for a playful duet between a besotted Aurora and Leo (during which they roll on and off of a park bench, furtively looking at each other over shoulders and through lowered lashes as they perch side by side, edging closer and closer before dancing freely across the garden) is delightfully character-driven.
-The movements – and the artists themselves – emote blissful happiness, which is what ultimately makes this segment a joy to watch (and, I’d imagine, a joy to dance!).
+The music swells to such stunning crescendos and is so very associated with the classical Sleeping Beauty that Bourne could not possibly have left it out, but attempting to replicate the balletic approach to this part of the score would never have worked either.
+His use of the music for a playful duet between a besotted Aurora and Leo (during which they roll on and off of a park bench, furtively looking at each other over shoulders and through lowered lashes as they perch side by side, edging closer and closer before dancing freely across the garden) is delightfully character driven.
+The movements – and the artists themselves – emote blissful happiness, which is what ultimately makes this segment a joy to watch.
+And, I’d imagine, a joy to dance too.

-Another dance highlight for me was the pas de six for the fairies and their kooky solo variations.
-All of these gothic-costumed, winged creatures have a touch of the vampire about them but they each represent some element of goodness which they bestow upon the Baby Aurora (just like in the classical ballet versions).
+Another highlight is the pas de six for the fairies and their kooky solo variations.
+All of these gothic-costumed, winged creatures have a touch of the vampire about them.
+However, they each represent some element of goodness, which they bestow upon the Baby Aurora (just like in the classical ballet versions).
 Bourne’s fairies are named Ardor, the Fairy of Passion; Hibernia, the Fairy of Rebirth; Autumnus, the Fairy of Plenty; Feral, the Fairy of Spirit; Tantrum, the Fairy of Temperament; and Count Lilac, King of the Fairies.
 Autumnus and Tantrum are male fairies and dancers Jack Jones and Liam Mower powered through their dynamic dance content with noteworthy verve in the cast I saw.

 Everyone adores a happy ending and the true love’s kiss reunion at the end of this production is guaranteed to raise a smile and make your heart soar.
-Offering entertaining escapism which is based on a cherished classic fairy tale and includes plenty of dancing, Matthew Bourne’s Sleeping Beauty ensures that all theatregoers leave happily ever after…
+Offering entertaining escapism, which is based on a cherished fairy tale and includes plenty of dancing, Matthew Bourne’s Sleeping Beauty ensures that all theatregoers leave happily ever after.